open-policy-agent/opa/docs/docs/policy-performance.md

 Building a reference on top of a local variable does not defeat the indexer.
 When the head of a reference is a variable that was assigned a reference earlier in the rule body, the indexer resolves that head and indexes the statement as if the whole reference had been spelled out: `x := input; x.foo == "a"` is indexed just like `input.foo == "a"`.

 The head must resolve to a reference rooted at `input` or `data`, and the resolved reference is then subject to exactly the same conditions as one written out by hand.
-A head that resolves to a document produced by another rule is not indexed, since the indexer only looks up base documents. `in` and `glob.match` statements benefit from the same resolution: the compiler hoists their reference operand into a local variable of its own, which the indexer then resolves.
+A head that resolves to a document produced by another rule is not indexed, since the indexer only looks up base documents. `in`, `glob.match` and the prefix statements benefit from the same resolution: the compiler hoists their reference operand into a local variable of its own, which the indexer then resolves.

 The resolution also applies where a local stands in for a whole value rather than the head of a reference, chained assignments included, and inside the operands of an `and` or `or`, where a local assigned in the enclosing rule body still resolves.